DiegoAraque21/Situacion-Problema-Metodos/README.md

 ## JSON tokens

 - Object-Keys: They are strings that come before a colon (:).
-This token makes it easy to acces values in our JSON.
+This token makes it easy to access values in our JSON.
   - Example -> "movie": 14 -> "movie" is the object key
 - String: Its a group of characters that's inside quotaion marks
   - Example -> "movie:": "The Avengers" -> "The Avengers is the string"